online-go/gtp2ogs/docs/OPTIONS-LIST.md

   ```--maxperiodscorrunranked``` Maximum number of periods
 for correspondence unranked games

-#### minperiodtime
+#### min/max periodtime blitz/live/corr

- For period times below, if timecontrol is canadian, divide the period
+ For period times below, if timecontrol is canadian, divide the
-time by the number of stones per period,
+wanted period time for all the stones by the number of stones per period,

 for example max periodtime
-5 minutes / 25 stones = 5*60 /25 = maxperiodtime = 12
+5 minutes / 25 stones = 5*60 /25 = maxperiodtime = 12 (seconds)

+  min :

   ```--minperiodtimeblitz``` Minimum seconds per period
 (average time per stone if timecontrol is canadian) for blitz games